-The Tobago Cays Marine Park consists of a 1,400-acre (5.7 sq km) sand-bottom lagoon which encompasses the five cays, the inhabited island of Mayreau and the 4 km (2.5 mi) Horseshoe Reef.
+The Tobago Cays Marine Park consists of a 5.7 sq km (2.2 sq mi or 1,400 acres) sand-bottom lagoon which encompasses the five cays, the inhabited island of Mayreau and the 4 km (2.5 mi) Horseshoe Reef.
 The Marine Park was listed as a regionally significant ecosystem under the SPAW Protocol (a regional environmental treaty) in December 2014.

-Coral reefs are protected by a series of regulations which specify areas to anchor and windsurf, and prohibit fishing within most of the park.
+Coral reefs are protected by a series of regulations that specify areas to anchor and windsurf and prohibit fishing within most of the park.
 There are also measures to reduce the likelihood of coral damage from boats including speed restrictions and buoys setting out sailing areas.

 Regulations prevent waste dumping.
 Diving is limited to registered local dive shops.
 The flora or fauna is not allowed to be touched, and the substrate is not to be disturbed.

 Tourism is the main activity within the Marine Park.
 Around 8000 yachts visit the cays each year, which includes many charter yachts, and day trips.
-Snorkeling and scuba diving is a popular activity within the park.
+Snorkeling and scuba diving are popular activities within the park.

-Sea grass beds are protected by a series of regulations which specify areas to anchor, and prohibit fishing within most of the park.
-There is a specific sea grass conservation area which is off limits to boats, although swimming and snorkeling is allowed.
+Seagrass beds are protected by a series of regulations that specify areas to anchor and prohibit fishing within most of the park.
+There is a specific seagrass conservation area that is off-limits to boats, although swimming and snorkeling are allowed.

 The main species of seagrass are Thalassia testudinum and Syringodium, with small colonies of loggerhead sponges (Spheciospongia vesparium), various soft corals and small colonies of Porites and Siderastrea.